ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The ID of the log filter to delete.</dd>

 <dt><code>--all</code></dt>
-<dd>Delete all of your log forwarding filters.
-This value is optional.</dd>
+<dd>Optional: Delete all of your log forwarding filters.</dd>

 <dt><code>--force-update</code></dt>
 <dd>Force your Fluentd pods to update to the latest version.
 Fluentd must be at the latest version in order to change your logging configurations.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: